What is QA2L?

-Can I use QA2L to automate the audits of data layers?Absolutely.
+Can I use QA2L to automate the audits of data layers?

 Under the hood, an automated flow task uses a single browser session to access a site exactly like a single normal user would, and performs a natural-seeming sequence of user actions.
 It does not burden your website any more than a single user would.
 If you are running regular scans and audits, which involve crawling, we take extra care to maximize efficiency (and value) without overtaxing your website.

 There are several ways to ensure that even this minimal footprint is not visible in your reporting.
 The easiest way is to turn on stealth mode, which prevents outgoing analytics tracking calls from reaching any reports.
 Other options for filtering out traffic generated by QA2L are also available (IP-based, UA-based, etc.).

 QA2L does not support true browser emulation at this time.
 We hear this request often, and we're exploring ways to provide this in a robust and agile manner.
-But as of today, we only support modifying the custom User Agent string.
-This is enough to make any website think that a certain browser is on the other end, but it is not enough to test for rare client-side issues that may be specific to a browser or browser version.
+As of today, we support modifying the custom User Agent string.
+This is enough to make any website think that a certain browser is on the other end, and to trigger special behavior such as responsive design for Mobile / Tablet devices, but it is not enough to test for rare client-side issues that may be specific to a certain browser or browser version.

-I work with capable coders and QA testers.
-What can your service do that they can't?It can save everyone a ton of time by automating tedious and repetitive QA tasks, freeing humans to do the things humans are good at.
-It can provide that extra layer of assurance that things are not going to break while no-one is looking, undermining the effectiveness of your organization or that of your customers.
-It can provide rapid return of investment in terms of hardware and human resource allocation, data integrity, and quality standards.
+We can save everyone a ton of time by automating tedious and repetitive QA tasks, freeing humans to do the things humans are good at.
+Your capable coders can stay focused on developing site features rather than writing tests.
+We can deliver the means to automate regression and user acceptance testing, as well as provide that extra layer of assurance that things are not going to break while no-one is looking.
+For medium to large size organizations, the tool yields a rapid return of investment in terms of hardware and human resources, data integrity, and governance standards.

-Let's say I'm considering it.
-How much does it all cost?There's no cost involved in designing tests.
-The free tier, ideal for self-service proof-of-concept evaluations, also comes with a limited number of automated runs to show you how that part of the system works.
+The free trial tier is deal for self-service proof-of-concept evaluations, and it also comes with a limited number of automated runs to show you how that part of the system works.